We are located at 150 North Oak Street, Ottawa, OH. Telephone: (419) 523-3694

 In every Presbyterian church, there is a group called the "Session" which is composed of "elders."
 Together with the pastor, this group oversees all church programs and activities.
 OPC's Session has six elders, with each elder serving a three-year term.
 Every year, two new elders are chosen by the congregation to replace those elders whose terms are completed.

-Our church secretary is Andrea Mormon (email@example.com).
+Our church secretary is Andrea Morman (email@example.com).
 She began her work in early December, 2010.

 Beth Myers is our organist and Chas Myers is our choir director.
-Janie Font is our financial secretary (firstname.lastname@example.org) and Beth myers is now our treasurer (email@example.com).
+Janie Font is our financial secretary (firstname.lastname@example.org) and Beth Myers is now our treasurer (email@example.com).
+Also serving us is Dave Hanneman (custodian).
+Our child care position is currently open; however, at this moment in the pandemic we are not offering child care during worship.